paulsonnenschein/php7_apache_ubuntu_setup/README.md

 ```
 You should now see the phpinfo page when you visit 192.168.7.8/test.php on your host pc.

-If did something wrong or generally made and mistakese on my way, please tell me, im still just learning all this stuff =D
+If did something wrong or generally made and mistakes, please tell me, I'm still just learning all this stuff =D